KenzoM/FCC-Weather/README.md

 1. Clone the repository
 2. `npm install`
-3. Run your local mongo via terminal:  `mongod`
-4. run `gulp` watch in your terminal
+3. run `gulp` watch in your terminal
-5. go to `localhost:3000` to interact in your own device
+4. go to `localhost:3000` to interact in your own device

 ## Authors